center-for-threat-informed-defense/attack-sync/README.md

 ## How Do I Contribute?

-We welcome your feedback and contributions to help advance Attack Flow.
+We welcome your feedback and contributions to help advance Attack Sync.
 Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)